luxorJD/pcloud-console-client/README.md

 project is as good or as bad as it gets.
 If you'd like to contribute to pCloud Console Client you're most welcome!

+Added Allowall users to write and mount on non empty folder.

 ## Documentation

 - [Getting Started](https://github.com/sergeyklay/pcloud-console-client/blob/master/docs/GettingStarted.md)